-The term segment can be used to refer to specific physical region of a network.
-In another word, it can be a group of devices that are together and share some things in common such as same local addresses.
+The term segment can be used to refer to a specific physical region of a network.
+In another word, it can be a group of devices that are together and share some things in common such as the same local addresses.

 Another usage is to refer to a region if of the network where all the nodes use the same type of transmission media and have the same bandwidth.